jpgill86/neurotic/README.rst

 electrophysiology data and simultaneously captured video.
 It is an easy way to load your Neo_-compatible data into ephyviewer_ without doing any programming.

-To use the app, first organize your datasets in a YAML file like this:
+To use the app, first organize your datasets in a YAML file like this (see `Configuring Metadata`_):

 .. code-block:: yaml